Hormel Foods: 19201950

-By 1942, George and Jay established The Hormel Foundation to act as trustees of the family trusts.
+By 1942, George and Jay established the Hormel Foundation to act as trustees of the family trusts.
 The Foundation funded the Hormel Institute at the University of Minnesota, initially started with a study of the food value of soybeans.
 The institute's scope later grew towards studying nutrition, animal diseases and food technology.
-Hormel's production increased to aid in World War II and 65% of its products were purchased by the U.S. government by 1945.
+Hormel's production increased to aid in World War II and 65% of its products were purchased by the U.S. government by 1945. founder George Hormel died in March 1946 at age 85.

 19502000

+During six years of the 1950s, Hormel Foods used an advertising campaign produced by Al Sheehan where pretty girls in white cars sold the company's meat products.

 In 1959, Hormel was the first meatpacker to receive the Seal of Approval of the American Humane Society for its practice of anesthetizing animals before slaughter.

 Little Sizzlers sausages were introduced in 1961 and Cure 81 hams were introduced in 1963.
-Unfortunately Little Sizzler's sausage has been discontinued per 10/10/19 email from Hormel's Customer Service.
+Little Sizzler's sausage has been discontinued per 10/10/19 email from Hormel's Customer Service.

 Not-So-Sloppy-Joe Sloppy Joe sauce made its debut in 1985.
 In 1986, Hormel Foods acquired Jennie-O Foods and also began an exclusive licensing arrangement to produce Chi-Chi's brand products.
 The following year, Hormel Foods introduced the Top Shelf line of microwavable non-frozen products.
 The company added to their poultry offerings by purchasing Chicken by George, created by former Miss America Phyllis George, in 1988.
 That same year, Hormel Foods also introduced microwave bacon.
 In 1984, Hormel introduced the Frank 'n Stuff brand of stuffed hot dogs.

 In August 1985, Hormel workers went on strike at the Hormel headquarters in Austin, Minnesota.
 In the early 1980s, recession impacted several meatpacking companies, decreasing demand and increasing competition which led smaller and less-efficient companies to go out of business.
 In an effort to keep plants from closing, many instituted wage cuts.
 Wilson Food Company declared bankruptcy in 1983, allowing them to cut wages from $10.69 to $6.50 and significantly reduce benefits.
 Hormel Foods had avoided such drastic action, but by 1985, pressure to stay competitive remained.

 Workers had already labored under a wage freeze and dangerous working conditions, leading to many cases of repetitive strain injury.
 When management demanded a 23% wage cut from the workers they decided to begin the strike.
 It became one of the longest strikes of the 1980s.

 The local chapter of the United Food and Commercial Workers Union, Local P-9, led the strike, but was not supported by their parent union.
 A commemorative mural painted by Mike Alewitz and P-9 workers during the strike was destroyed by the UFCW months after the strike ended.
 The strike gained national attention and led to a widely publicized consumer boycott of Hormel products.
 The strike ended in June 1986, after lasting 10 months.